Politics of Kerala: Ideologies

-Left-wing/center-left politics
+Left-wing/centre-left politics

 The general socio-political thought and behavior of the Keralite population inclines strongly toward left-wing and center-left groups, as such, communist (Communist Party of India, Communist Party of India (Marxist)) parties have made strong inroads across the state for decades.
 In fact, Kerala is the first autonomous polity in Asia and only second in the world to have democratically elected a fully communist-led (Communist Party of India) government into power, with the first-ever being San Marino, a microstate enclaved by Italy.

-Northern Kerala, particularly the districts of Kannur and Palakkad, is generally considered the heartland of communist support.
+Northern Kerala, particularly the districts of Kannur Kozhikode Palakkad, is generally considered the heartland of communist support.
 The districts of Kollam and Alappuzha also generally inclined towards left-wing or center-left parties, even though the United Democratic Front have won elections from the constituencies of these districts several times.

 Some parties like Communist Marxist Party, Janathipathiya Samrakshana Samithy and the Revolutionary Marxist Party of India also represent left-wing politics in the state.

 Congress politics

-Indian National Congress leads the United Democratic Front pre-poll alliance in Kerala.
+The Indian National Congress leads the United Democratic Front pre-poll alliance in Kerala.
 The alliance was created by the Congress (then known as Congress-Indira) party leader K. Karunakaran in 1978.
 Since the 1980s, it has sustained itself as the front to take on the Communist Party of India Marxist-led Left Democratic Front.

 The alliance first came into power in Kerala in 1981 under K. Karunakaran.
-It led the Kerala government in 1981 - 82 (Karunakaran), 1982 - 87 (Karunakaran), 1991 - 96 (Karunakaran and A. K. Antony), 2001 - 06 (Antony and Oommen Chandy) and 2011 - 16 (Chandy).
+It led the Kerala government in 1981–82 (Karunakaran), 1982–87 (Karunakaran), 1991–96 (Karunakaran and A. K. Antony), 2001–06 (Antony and Oommen Chandy) and 2011–16 (Chandy).

 The party has strong bases in Ernakulam and Kottayam regions of central Kerala.

 The Nationalist Congress Party- Sharadchandra Pawar and Congress (S) are other parties which holds the Congress politics.
 Both of them were split from Indian National Congress, and now form allies of LDF.
 The Kerala Congress factions also have their origin in a split which occurred in Indian National Congress in the year 1964.
 DIC(K) was another party formed by raising Congress politics in Kerala, but was later dissolved.

+Political underrepresentation of Ezhava community

+Despite constituting around 24% of Kerala's population, the Ezhava community has been described as under-represented in both the LDF and the UDF.
+In the LDF ministries, Ezhavas have held 5 ministerial positions, while the Nair community, which comprises about 12% of the state's population, has held 7 ministerial posts.

+Within the UDF, representation concerns have also been raised.
+There is no OBC representation in the top leadership of the Congress Except Adoor Prakash in Kerala at present.
+Of the 14 District Congress Committees (DCCs) in Kerala, only 4 have presidents from the Ezhava community.
+Among the state's 14 Congress MPs, only 2 belong to the community, while only 9 of the party's 63 MLAs represents the Ezhavas.
+Additionally, none of the three newly appointed working presidents of the KPCC are from the community.